ekspla/xoss_sync/README.md

 2. The proprietary XOSS App on mobile phone itself seems to support larger MTU/data size by DLE (data length extension) and STX.
 See, for example [this Xingzhe's web site](https://developer.imxingzhe.com/docs/device/tracking_data_service/).

+3. While there is alomost no packet loss seen in the PC/bleak version, a packet loss of 0.13 % (typ.) was observed in the current
+(as of 29 Jul.
+2024) MPY version using MPY-1.23.0 ESP32_GENERIC/aioble.
+The loss of packet, which results in an error in a block of YMODEM protocol, is always compensated for thanks to the protocol.
+I do not see significant improvement in the loss by increasing the cpu frequency to 240 MHz, suggesting there is something to do with the software.